FOREX-Dollar on track for winning week as Yellen signals imminent rate hike

 soon."

-She also pledged to serve out her term as Fed chair through
+She also pledged to serve out her term as Fed chief through

 2018.
 President-elect Donald Trump said during his election